 Eligibility Requirements: To be considered the nominee must be a graduate student (MS or PhD) or an early-career professional who completed the project(s) they are being recognized for within 10 years of graduating with their terminal degree.
 The nominee does not need to be a member of AFS nor do they need to be a FHS member.
 If the nominee receives the Rising Star Award they will be encouraged to attend the AFS Annual Meeting, and specifically the FHS Business Meeting to receive the award.

-Nomination Process: Nominators should submit nomination packages to AFS-FHS past President Tom Lang at [email protected] by Tuesday June 1 2021, that include the following:
+Nomination Process: Nominators should submit nomination packages to AFS-FHS past-President and Award Chair Kimberly Dibble at [email protected] by Sunday, May 1, 2022 that includes the following:

 1. A letter of support (no more than 5 pages) for the nominee that includes:

 a.
 The name of the nominee, their current employer and position title, their affiliation when they worked on the project(s) they are being nominated for, and a relative time frame during which the nominee did the work.